-8. The Red-soil Tract.-The tract of red soil at the foot of the hills on the western frontier of the district, much resembles parts of Salem, and is similarly intersected by small streams and diversified by hill and hollow.
+of the district, much resembles parts of Saland is similarly intersected by small streams and diversified by hill and hollow.
 On the higher levels the soil is poor, and hardly worth cultivating, but in the hollows and along the course of the streams the soil is excellent, and a good deal of rice is grown.
-As is commonly the case in districts partly Zemindari, the richest villages are held by Zemindars; the Settur, Sivagiri, and Chocnorth and east of these Zemindaries, besides a large number clustered together to the south of the river valley.
+As is commonly the case in districts partly Zemindari, the richest villages are held by Zemindars; the Settur, Sivagiri, and Chockampatti Zemindars occupying a large tract of country immediately at the foot of the hills.
+There are, however, many ryotwari villages to the north and east of these Zemindaries, besides a large number clustered together to the south of the river valley.
 There are only two large towns in this division, and these are more famous for their pagodas than for their manufactures or trade.